weaveworks/vscode-gitops-tools/README.md

 VSCode GitOps Tools Extension

+# Dependencies

+GitOps extension depends on [Kubernetes Tools](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extension which is automatically installed with this extension for building applications to run with Kubernetes clusters or troublishooting Kubernetes cluster deployments.
+You may need to invoke the following command line tools, depending on which features you use.
+You will need `kubectl` at the minimum, and `docker` if you plan on using this extension to build applications rather than only browse.

+- `kubectl`
+- `docker`
+- `helm`

+Optional tools:

+- `az` (Azure CLI - only if using the extension to create or register Azure clusters)
+- `minikube` (only if you want to use it)
+- `git` (only if using the 'sync working copy to repository' feature)

+We recommend you install these CLI tools on your system PATH before using GitOps extension.
+If these tools aren't on your system `PATH`, then some commands may not work.
+If the extension needs one of the core Kubernetes tools and it's missing, it will offer to install it for you.

 # Dev Build

 Use the following commands to build GitOps vscode extension locally for testing, debugging, and submitting pull requests (PRs):